-- 5.4 It is noted that there has been an objection received by Sports England in relation to a lack of specific sports provisions identified in the draft Local Plan, as well as concerns with the robustness of the Playing Pitch Strategy Update 2019 (LCRT 002).
+- 6.4 It is noted that there has been an objection received by Sports England in relation to a lack of specific sports provisions identified in the draft Local Plan, as well as concerns with the robustness of the Playing Pitch Strategy Update 2019 (LCRT 002).
 The Council has been working closely with Sports England in recent months and is in the process of developing a new Playing Pitch Strategy for the District that will meet Sport England's concerns about the current version.
-This new document will include identifying more directly in line with current guidance and best practice the current shortfall in existing sports facilities, as well as additional requirements from projected population growth from the Broad Locations. - 5.5 The new Playing Pitch Strategy will, through the Masterplanning and subsequent Planning Application processes be used to secure on site provision and appropriate contributions from S106 agreements.
-This new work has included working with other bodies, such as Herts FA and services within the Council to identify areas for potential improvement.
+This new document will include identifying more directly in line with current guidance and best practice the current shortfall in existing sports facilities, as well as additional requirements from projected population growth from the Broad Locations. - 6.5 The new Playing Pitch Strategy will, through the Masterplanning and subsequent Planning Application processes be used to secure on site provision and appropriate contributions from S106 agreements.
+This new work has included working with other bodies, such as Herts FA and services within the Council to identify areas for potential improvement. - 6.6 All of the above is being incorporated into the iterative collaborative work on Masterplanning for North St Albans.
+This includes the work under the arrangements of the North St Albans PPA in conjunction with key partners HCC and the landowners.